chr15m/speccy/README.md

 	#(sq % [1 1 0 0])

-Will yeild: `1 1 0 0 1 1 0 0 1 1 0 0 ...`.
+Will yield: `1 1 0 0 1 1 0 0 1 1 0 0 ...`.

  * `at` is another basic sequencer.
-Args: `position` (e.g. time), `wrap-length` when to loop (e.g. sequence length), `values` is a hash-map of note-positions yeilding what should happen at that point in time.
+Args: `position` (e.g. time), `wrap-length` when to loop (e.g. sequence length), `values` is a hash-map of note-positions yielding what should happen at that point in time.

 for example:

 	#(at % 8 {2 60
 	          7 55})

-will yeild: `nil nil 60 nil nil nil nil 55 nil nil 60 nil nil nil nil 55 nil ...`.
+will yield: `nil nil 60 nil nil nil nil 55 nil nil 60 nil nil nil nil 55 nil ...`.

 # Instrument parameters